MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 ## Azure ATP Network Name Resolution (NNR) requirements

 Network Name Resolution (NNR) is a main component of Azure ATP functionality.
-For the Azure ATP service to work properly, at least one of the following NNR methods must be accessible for Azure ATP sensors:
+To resolve IP addresses to computer names, Azure ATP sensors look up the IP addresses using the following methods:

-1. **NTLM over RPC** (TCP Port 135)
+- NTLM over RPC (TCP Port 135)
-2. **NetBIOS** (UDP port 137)
+- NetBIOS (UDP port 137)
-3. **RDP** (TCP port 3389) - only the first packet of Client hello
+- RDP (TCP port 3389) - only the first packet of **Client hello**
-4. **Queries of the DNS server using reverse DNS lookup of the IP address** (UDP 53)
+- Queries the DNS server using reverse DNS lookup of the IP address (UDP 53)

-For methods 1, 2 and 3 to work, the relevant ports must be opened inbound from the Azure ATP sensors to devices on the network.
+For the first three methods to work, the relevant ports must be opened inbound from the Azure ATP sensors to devices on the network.
 To learn more about Azure ATP and NNR, see [Azure ATP NNR policy](atp-nnr-policy.md).

+For the best results, we recommend using all of the methods.
+If this is not possible, you should use the DNS lookup method and at least one of the other methods.

 ## Azure ATP sensor requirements